Arsenal - Leicester City: How to watch, start time, prediction, odds

 Team news for Arsenal – Leicester City (INJURY REPORT)

-The Gunners are waiting on the status of two key pieces who missed Thursday’s win at Rapid Vienna, hoping that Dani Ceballos and Willian can challenge Leicester’s back line.
+The Gunners waited on Dani Ceballos and Willian, but only the former is fit to play.
+Ceballos starts with Granit Xhaka and Thomas Partey for the first time.

-Brendan Rodgers is hoping that Jamie Vardy will be ready for the match, but Wilfred Ndidi, Daniel Amartey, Caglar Soyuncu, and Ricardo Pereira remain out.
+Brendan Rodgers has Jamie Vardy available off the bench, but Wilfred Ndidi, Daniel Amartey, Caglar Soyuncu, and Ricardo Pereira remain out.

 What they’re saying